A Hybrid High-Order Finite Element Method for a Nonlocal Nonlinear Problem of Kirchhoff Type: Introduction

 \subsection{Contributions}

 The contributions of this work are summarized as follows: \begin{itemize} \item \textbf{Design of a polytopal HHO method for Kirchhoff type problems:} We propose a hybrid high-order polytopal finite element method for the nonlocal nonlinear problem of Kirchhoff type.
 The method offers flexibility in choosing arbitrary order polynomial approximations on polytopal meshes.
 The HHO method is based on the local polynomial spaces in cells and on faces to achieve high-order accuracy while preserving computational efficiency through static condensation. \item \textbf{Existence, uniqueness, and error estimate for the discrete HHO approximation:} The existence and uniqueness of the discrete HHO solution are established without additional assumptions on the continuous problem.
+Furthermore, for the particular nonlocal Kirchhoff problem~\eqref{particular_kirchhoff}, we prove the existence and uniqueness of the discrete solution for a modified HHO formulation without requiring any assumptions on the continuous problem.
 We derive an a priori error estimate in the discrete energy norm.
-The analysis shows optimal convergence rates with respect to the polynomial degree under minimal regularity assumptions on the exact solution, thereby extending the theoretical framework of HHO methods to a class of nonlocal nonlinear problems.
-The analysis highlights that for the case of (nonconforming) HHO schemes, a sufficiently small mesh parameter is required to control the nonlocal and nonlinear features of the Kirchhoff Type problem and to handle the inconsistency of the discrete formulation. \item \textbf{Numerical scheme and tests:} We describe a modified numerical scheme in the context of the HHO method that ensures the sparse matrix structure of the underlying Jacobian matrix to solve the discrete problem.
+The analysis shows optimal convergence rates with respect to the polynomial degree under sufficient regularity of the solution, thus extending the theoretical framework of HHO methods to a class of nonlocal nonlinear problems.
+The analysis highlights that for the case of (nonconforming) HHO schemes, a sufficiently small mesh parameter is required to control the nonlocal and nonlinear features of the Kirchhoff Type problem and to handle the inconsistency of the discrete formulation. \item \textbf{Numerical scheme and tests:} We describe an equivalent numerical scheme in the context of the HHO method that ensures the sparse matrix structure of the underlying Jacobian matrix to solve the discrete problem.
 Numerical tests are performed on polygonal meshes (triangular, Cartesian, hexagonal, and Kershaw meshes) with polynomial degrees $k=0,1,2$ to illustrate the convergence rate and robustness of the present method. \end{itemize}